IrynaMatviichuk/java-microservices/README.md

   - one instance: `docker-compose up --build`
   - two instances: `docker-compose up --build --scale service=2`
 - Additional information:
+  - `dashboard.json` is at the root of the project
   - configurations in config server are stored in `/configurations` folder